 10.07.02.21-3

-.21-3 Volunteer Health Program.
+[.21-3] .32 Volunteer Health Program.

 A. The facility shall urge that volunteers, defined as individuals who spend an average of 8 hours per week or more in the institution [patient] resident care areas and who receive no pay or benefits, [accept] receive annual influenza vaccination and tuberculin skin testing as considered necessary by the facility.
 The facility shall give appropriate health care information to such volunteers to provide maximum protection to residents.